 Nicole Faraguna has served as Director of Outreach and Education for the Pennsylvania Land Trust Association since March 2005.
 Much of her work is facilitating the various outreach and education efforts for the organization including building relationships with members, donors, legislators and other key stakeholders; organizing educational opportunities, including the annual Pennsylvania Land Conservation Conference; managing the content of the organization’s various websites; serving as editor of the ConserveLand newsletter and serving the needs of PALTA’s membership.
 She also is the staff liaison for the Get Outdoors PA initiative and the EAC Network.

 Nicole previously served as Director of Communications for the Pennsylvania State Association of Boroughs and Editor of the Borough News Magazine.
 She was instrumental in co-founding the Brush Valley Preservation Association in her own community and dedicating her efforts to preserving 2,000 acres.
 She also volunteers with various organizations within in her community.

 She enjoys hiking Pennsylvania’s wild places with her husband and pup; playing in the garden; reading, cooking and traveling.

 Nate Lotze, Communications Specialist

-Nate’s passion for land conservation can be traced back to childhood summers spent on a third-generation family tree farm in Wisconsin, and these days he enjoys the great outdoors while biking, hiking, and running.
-Other interests include creative writing, photography, playing guitar, and cooking.
-He still likes to read books made out of actual paper, even though it isn’t cool for people his age.
+Nate’s passion for land conservation can be traced back to childhood summers spent on a third-generation family tree farm in Wisconsin.
+These days he enjoys the great outdoors by riding his bike and sleeping in tents whenever possible.
+He also likes books made of paper, world travel, and the Oxford comma.